Be a Part of the Youth Apprenticeship Movement

-- Students not only gain employable skills in an apprenticeship, they can also earn a decent wage to help pay for books, college tuition and clothing, or to start a savings account.
+- Students not only gain employable skills in an apprenticeship, but they can also earn a decent wage to help pay for books, college tuition, and clothing, or to start a savings account.

 - School districts/career centers/post-secondary institutions can own these programs as intermediaries and do not have to be associated with a union to operate.